7 Things You Need To Know Before Getting One

 Just follow these quick steps.

-- Signup to TransferWise if you haven’t done so already and get a Borderless account by choosing your first currency.
+- Signup with Wise, formerly TransferWise if you haven’t done so already and get a Borderless account by choosing your first currency.

 - Verify your Borderless account (it usually involves submitting a form of ID and a selfie).